caj50/caj50.github.io/Analysis Tutorials/MA10207BT5/Tutorial5.md

 [^2]: In other words, for all $x,y \in I$ with $x < y,$ $f(x) < f(y)$.

 ## Weierstrass Extremal Theorem
 Much like the Intermediate Value Theorem, we can obtain some special continuity results when our functions are defined on compact (i.e. closed and bounded) intervals.
-This result is stated below:
+One of the main results from this week is stated below:

 \BeginKnitrBlock{theorem}<div class="bookdown-theorem" custom-style="TheoremStyleUpright" id="thm:thm2"><span class="thm:thm2" custom-style="NameStyle"><strong><span id="thm:thm2"></span>Theorem 1.3   (Weierstrass Extremal Theorem (WET)) </strong></span><p>Let $a,b \in \mathbb{R}$ with $a<b$, and let[^3] $f \in C^{0}([a,b])$.
 Then:

   1. $f$ is bounded: $$\exists M > 0 \;\;\text{s.t.}\;\; \lvert f(x) \rvert \leq M\;\;\forall x \in [a,b].$$

   2. $f$ attains its bounds: $$\exists p,q \in [a,b] \;\; \text{s.t}\;\; \forall x \in [a,b], f(q) \leq f(x) \leq f(p).$$
   </p></div>\EndKnitrBlock{theorem}
 This last point states that if $f \in C^{0}([a,b])$, $$\sup_{x \in [a,b]}f(x) = \max_{x\in[a,b]}f(x)\;\;\text{and}\;\;\inf_{x \in [a,b]}f(x) = \min_{x\in[a,b]}f(x).$$ So in fact, what this theorem tells us is that for a function defined on a compact interval, we have some control on its growth, and we know that the function has a maximum and minimum value!
 This can be seen pictorally in Figure <a href="#fig:wet">1.1</a>.